terralang/terra/docs/api.md

     terralib.currenttimeinseconds()

 A Lua function that returns the current time in seconds since some fixed time in the past.
-Useful for performancing tuning Terra code.
+Useful for performance tuning Terra code.

 ---